hima-97/ECG-Arrhythmia-Classification/README.md

 #  Application Of Machine Learning For Single-Lead ECG-Based Arrhythmia Classification Via Smart Wearable Devices
-This repository presents an intricate machine learning project focused on classifying heartbeats from single-lead ECG data, crucial in the domain of smart wearable devices.
-It showcases an advanced application of machine learning techniques in biomedical signal processing, underscoring my expertise in both areas.
+This repository presents an intricate machine learning project focused on classifying heartbeats from single-lead ECG data, crucial in the domain of smart wearable technology.
+The project showcases advanced application of machine learning in the field of biomedical signal processing.

 The primary goal is to categorize three heartbeat types: normal (N), supraventricular (S), and ventricular (V) beats, using single-lead ECG signals.
 This classification is essential for real-time cardiac monitoring through wearable technology.
 The project embodies a detailed methodology, encompassing data preprocessing, feature extraction and selection, and the implementation and evaluation of a Random Forest classifier.

+Harnessing the MIT-BIH Arrhythmia Database, the project transforms two-lead ECG data to emulate single-lead data acquisition, aligning with the capabilities of current smart wearable devices.
+The projects culminates in a Random Forest model that demonstrates remarkable accuracy, achieving an overall accuracy of 95.69% and a weighted average F1 score of 95.37%.
+This performance illustrates the model's proficiency in distinguishing between normal, supraventricular, and ventricular heartbeats, reinforcing its potential for integration into smart wearable technologies for effective cardiac health monitoring.

 A comprehensive outline of the project, including methodologies, experiments, and results, is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/Himanshu%20Kumar%20-%20Application%20of%20Machine%20Learning%20for%20Single-Lead%20ECG-Based%20Arrhythmia%20Classification%20via%20Smart%20Wearable%20Devices.pdf).